Siwi0w0/Frontend-Projects/README.md

 ## About the project

-This is a perfect challenge if you're new to HTML and CSS.
+Hi there! 🤗I'm Yufei, and this is my solution for a challenge created by Frontendmentor.
+Since I'm new to HTML and CSS, this project is a good opportunity to practise them.
 The main challenge of this project is to build out this QR code component and get it look as close to the design as possible.
-Your users should be able to view the optimal layout depending on their device's screen size.
+The users should be able to view the optimal layout depending on their device's screen size.

 ## Built with